Who Checks IDs and How They Are Trained

 The Role of Digital ID Scanners

 Scanners do not replace the eight-point sequence.
-They accelerate steps 4 and 7 and add the database lookup, but UV check, tactile check, and behavioral assessment remain human-driven.
+They accelerate steps 4 and 7 and add the database lookup, but the bend and feel test, UV check, tactile check, and behavioral assessment remain human-driven.
+For how scanners and human inspection complement each other, see how digital scanners verify identity.

 The Decision Tree from Suspicion to Action